Enjoy an enchanting day in Orvieto

 Look for a fabulous ceramic store on Via del Duomo #42, Ceramicarte.
 Here you will see ceramics made in the traditional colors, themes and patterns from the Medieval Ages and contemporary pieces.

 In a few blocks, you will come to another important church to your left, the Chiesa di Sant' Andrea e Bartolomeo.
 This church is built on top of an ancient Roman temple where you can see mosaic flooring and part of the old Roman street.
-The street and other artifacts are under the street level of the church.
+The Roman artifacts are under the street level of the church.

-This is only visible underground, accessed by a staircase, at the entrance of the church but rarely open.
-Take a quick peek inside the church to see a few Medieval frescoes.
-There is plenty of room to stand up straight once below.
+It can be accessed by the staircase, at the entrance of the church which is rarely open.
+If it is open, do go for a few minutes.
+Certainly, take a peek inside the church to see a few Medieval frescoes.

 There’s more to see.